Putting the D in

 All women who are pregnant or breastfeeding have an increased risk of vitamin D deficiency and need to pay special attention to getting adequate levels4.
 Taking a daily supplement protects your own health, as well as your baby’s.

 If you have dark skin, your increased pigment affects your skin’s ability to generate vitamin D4, making a daily supplement even more important.
-Women of South Asian, African, Caribbean and Middle Eastern descent who live in the UK are particularly at risk2.
+Women of South Asian, African, Caribbean and Middle Eastern descent who live in the UK are

 *3.5oz of meat or fish is one portion, approximately the size of your palm.